AmitKumar-30120/M2_EmbSys/Readme.md

 *   __Receiver(Echo Pin) :-__ The transmitted waves return back and received by the echo pin when

     they get collided to the obstacle.

+## Actuators:-

+*   __Buzzer:-__ When the ultrasonic sensor calculates the distance of the obstacle then it starts

+    beeping in the environment indicating that process has been completed.

 *   __LCD Display :-__ A typical 16*2 lcd display is used to produce the output distance calculated